-We suggest starting things off with Spinach-Stuffed Mushrooms (page 276), and serving the Short Rib with Dukkah-Crusted Brussels Sprouts (page 224) and Skin-On Garlic Mashed Potatoes (page 249).
+This Whole30 Braised Beef Short Rib recipe is a great entree.
+Need to round out your menu?
+Grab your copy of The Whole30 Cookbook and start things off with Spinach-Stuffed Mushrooms (page 276).The Dukkah-Crusted Brussels Sprouts (page 224) and Skin-On Garlic Mashed Potatoes (page 249) are excellent sides.
 Don’t forget a festive toast, with the Sparkling Blackberry Lime Tea (page 280) perhaps?

 Braised Beef Short Ribs with Porcini Mushroom Sauce